The Choreomundus Consortium

 Szegedi Tudomanyegyetem (SZTE), Szeged, Hungary (University of Szeged)

-Students study at all four partner institutions, spending a full year in one, one complete semester in two others, and an intensive period of study in the fourth (see diagramme of mobility).
+Students study at all four partner institutions, spending a full year in one, one complete semester in two others, and an intensive period of study in the fourth (see mobility paths).
 This allows for the acquisition of a wide range of theoretical approaches and methodologies, as well as knowledge of a variety of cultural and geographical areas.
-As an integrated joint European programme, Choreomundus students will be awarded a degree from all four institutions with a single diploma parchment.
+As an integrated joint European programme, Choreomundus students will be awarded a Erasmus Mundus Joint Master Degree from all four institutions with a single diploma parchment.
 Each University takes full responsibility for the whole programme and not just the section it delivers.

 All four partner institutions lead established Masters programmes in Dance Studies, the Anthropology of Dance and/or Ethnochoreology, and when appropriate, Choreomundus students are integrated with local students, helping them to mix with local communities.
 In each institution a course in the the local language is offered to help students with local integration.